jvff/linera-protocol-archive/examples/fungible/README.md

 - other accounts on the same chain
 - the same account on another chain
 - other accounts on other chains
-- sessions so that other applications to use some tokens
+- sessions so that other applications can use some tokens

 # Usage